 New CURE Courses Lead Curricular Changes in Biology

-In fall 2019, the Department of Biology is excited to kick off a substantive change to its introductory biology curriculum with the introduction of two CURE courses taught by Don Dearborn and Katie Dobkowski.
+In fall 2019, the Department of Biology introduced a substantive change to its first year biology curriculum with the introduction of two CURE courses taught by Don Dearborn and Katie Dobkowski.
 CURE, which stands for Course-based Undergraduate Research Experiences, is an evidenced-based pedagogy which teaches fundamental concepts in STEM disciplines using a collaborative, research-based approach in the lab.
-Moreover, this approach is recognized nationally as a student-centered environment that can increase retention of all students and enhances student learning through mentorship by faculty and the development of critical thinking and intellectual independence.
-In each CURE course students will develop research skills through open-ended, authentic experimentation or observations of the natural world.
+Moreover, this approach is recognized nationally as a student-centered environment that can increase retention of all students and enhances student learning through mentoring by faculty and the development of critical thinking and intellectual independence.
+In each CURE course students develop research skills through open-ended, authentic experimentation or observations of the natural world.
 Students also gain experience by reading scientific literature, formulating and testing hypotheses, analyzing data, interpreting results, communicating in a disciplinary style, and working in teams.
-After the initial roll out in the fall, additional CUREs will be taught during the winter term.
-The CURE courses replace Bio 190 (Organismal Biology) which was taught for the last time in Winter 2019.

 Students must complete one CURE course as prerequisite for Bio 202, 204, or 206.